• RECIPES

 • ¼ cup rice vinegar

-• 2 tablespoons tamari, plus more for serving
+• 2 tablespoons tamari or soy sauce, plus more for serving

 • ½ teaspoon toasted sesame oil, plus more for serving